Polem4rch/transit-resident-agent/paper.md

 Every 10 hops, the processing node calls a local Ollama instance (Llama 3.2 3B) with a prompt incorporating the current node identity, hop count, and previous thought.
 The response is stored as last_thought in the packet state and forwarded to the next node.
 Inference is not transit-resident — it occurs at the processing node.
 What is transit-resident is the agent's identity, memory, and accumulated reasoning history.
 The node is stateless infrastructure.
 The packet is the agent.

+### 4.5 Performance Instrumentation

+The PoC includes a performance instrumentation layer that samples per-packet size, RTT, CPU utilization, RAM consumption, LLM inference latency, and cumulative bandwidth.
+Samples are aggregated and reported in each beacon transmission.

-### 4.5 Node Failure Handling
+### 4.6 Node Failure Handling

 Each node maintains a peer list and attempts delivery to a randomly selected peer.
 On delivery failure, the node iterates through fallback peers.
-As discussed in Section 5.3, this mechanism is insufficient under UDP due to the connectionless protocol's silent discard behavior.
+As discussed in Section 6.5, this mechanism is insufficient under UDP due to the connectionless protocol's silent discard behavior.

-### 4.6 TTL and Self-Refresh
+### 4.7 TTL and Self-Refresh

 The payload carries a TTL counter that decrements at each hop and resets to the configured maximum when it reaches zero, ensuring the agent does not expire under sustained operation.

-### 4.7 Beaconing and Tripwire
+### 4.8 Beaconing and Tripwire

-Every 10 hops, the current processing node transmits a beacon to the monitor containing hop count, uptime, reporting node identity, integrity status, failure count, and last thought.
+Every 10 hops, the current processing node transmits a beacon to the monitor containing hop count, uptime, reporting node identity, integrity status, failure count, last thought, and full performance metrics.

-### 4.8 Memory Architecture
+### 4.9 Memory Architecture

 Two memory architectures are identified:

 Full memory in packet: Complete reasoning history travels inside the payload.
 Provides full continuity at the cost of unbounded packet growth.

 Instruction-only with rolling compression: Only a compressed summary travels alongside the instruction.
 Each node summarizes before forwarding, keeping packet size bounded while maintaining continuity at reduced context depth.
-This mirrors the MemGPT architecture applied to transit-resident operation.

-Our implementation uses a single rolling last_thought field — a minimal memory architecture that proved sufficient for emergent contextual continuity across thousands of hops.
+Our implementation uses a single rolling last_thought field — a minimal memory architecture.
+Empirical results demonstrate that this is sufficient for contextual continuity across thousands of hops while keeping packet size stable and bounded.

 ---